snehagoyal25/snehagoyal25/README.md

 <h1 align="center">Hi there 👋 I'm Sneha Goyal</h1>
-<h3 align="center">Aspiring Full Stack Web Developer | React Enthusiast | Lifelong Learner</h3>
+<h3 align="center">intern@Deloitte | Lifelong Learner</h3>

 ---

 ### 🚀 About Me

-I'm a dedicated and passionate BTech student actively working towards becoming a **Full Stack Web Developer**.
-I enjoy crafting interactive, user-friendly web experiences and currently focus on mastering **React**.
+I'm a Management Trainee at Deloitte, soon to be a full time engineer :)
 I believe in continuous learning, hands-on practice, and building real-world projects that solve real problems.

-- 💻 Currently learning: **MERN Stack (MongoDB, Express, React, Node.js)**
-- 🌱 Expanding knowledge in: **TypeScript**, **REST APIs**, and backend development
-- 🛠️ Focused on writing clean, scalable, and maintainable code
-- 🎯 Goal: To contribute to meaningful projects and join a team where I can grow as a developer

 ---